svermeulen/vim-easyclip/README.md

 `x` - Delete the character under cursor and *do not* change clipboard

+`s` - Delete the character under cursor then enter insert mode and *do not* change clipboard

+`S` - Delete the line under cursor then enter insert mode and *do not* change clipboard

 `c<motion>` - Enter insert mode over top the given area and *do not* change clipboard

 `cc` - Enter insert mode over top the current line and *do not* change clipboard

 `C` - Enter insert mode from cursor to the end of the line and *do not* change clipboard

-`s<motion>` - Substitute over the given motion with specified register (or default register if unspecified).
-Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

-`ss` - Substitute over the current line with specified register (or default register if unspecified).
-Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

-`gs` - Same as s but preserves the current cursor position.
-Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

 `p` - Paste from specified register.
 Inserts after current line if text is multiline, after current character if text is non-multiline.
 Leaves cursor at end of pasted text.

 `P` - Same as p except inserts text before current line/character

-`<leader>p` - Same as `p` except does not auto-format text
+`<leader>p` - Same as `p` except does not auto-format text.
+This is only relevant if the auto-format option is enabled

-`<leader>P` - Same as `P` except does not auto-format text
+`<leader>P` - Same as `P` except does not auto-format text.
+This is only relevant if the auto-format option is enabled

 `gp` - Same as p but preserves the current cursor position